Dust Mite Facts & Information

 Seeking the assistance of a professional who has experience and success in dust mite control is always the best bet.
 However, in an effort to reduce dust mite populations, homeowners are encouraged to:

 Your local Orkin technician is trained to help manage dust mites and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Since every building or home is different, your Orkin technician will design a unique mite treatment program for your situation.

 Orkin can provide the right solution to keep dust mites in their place…out of your home, or business.